xavier2933/PORTFOLIO/README.md

-<h1>Xavier O'Keefe Projects</h1>
+<h1>Xavier O'Keefe PORTFOLIO</h1>
 Hello!
 Here is a collection of my personal projects.
+Each folder will contain files with its corresponding document type and documentation about each program.

 <h2>square.py</h2>
 - Developed code to ove the sub around in our simulation environment Gazebo.